-After coaching runners as a side gig for several years, I decided I wanted to make running and fitness my full time job.
-After 12 years of working in education (as a teacher, for nonprofits, at the district level), I look the leap and started my own thing.
+After coaching runners as a side gig for several years, I decided I wanted to make running and fitness my full time job, so after 12 years of working in education (as a teacher, for nonprofits, at the district level), I look the leap and started my own thing.
 While there are other running coaches out there, I bring a unique perspective to the sport - I am also a certified personal trainer and a group fitness instructor, and I believe strength training is a key part of any race training program to help runners stay injury-free, as well as become stronger and faster.
 I also believe it's important to build a sense of community among my runners that participate in the group programs, regardless of running ability.
 Training for a race is hard work and having a supportive coach and team of other runners helps make the miles more manageable and fun.
 I bring the same mentality of fun and flexibility in my own training to my coaching.

 My coaching style continues to evolve to meet the needs of my athletes, but there are a few things I hold constant and incorporate into all of my coaching programs:

 Challenging and supporting my runners in differentiated ways

-- Building flexibility and variety (cross training and strength training) into training plans
+Building flexibility and variety (cross training and strength training) into training plans

-- Creating a supportive and welcoming community for all runners (regardless of ability)
+Creating a supportive and welcoming community for all runners (regardless of ability)

-- Having fun outside of runs (happy hours, social gatherings, etc)
+Having fun outside of runs (happy hours, social gatherings, etc)

 I look forward to helping you meet your running goals!

-- 9 full marathons, with a PR of 3:44:04 (37 minute improvement from first marathon)
+9 full marathons, with a PR of 3:44:04 (37 minute improvement from first marathon)

-- Over 30 half marathons, with a PR of 1:44:16 (17 minute improvement from first half marathon)
+Over 35 half marathons, with a PR of 1:44:16 (17 minute improvement from first half marathon)

-- 3rd place in age group at Nebraska State Fair Half Marathon (2016) and 3rd place in age group at Mississippi Coast Half Marathon (2017)
+3rd place in age group at Nebraska State Fair Half Marathon (2016) and 3rd place in age group at Mississippi Coast Half Marathon (2017)

 Countless other distances and out-of-the-box races from 5k to 10 milers to Ragnar Relays to the Goofy Challenge in Disney (a half marathon and full marathon in the same weekend)